The Must See’s and Must Do’s of Washington, D.C.

 Visit: 701 9th St NW, Washington, D.C.
 20001 | (202) 638-0800 | Website

-Winter is for cozying up with friends and family – a time to enjoy the figurative warmth of your relationships as well as the literal warmth of fireplaces and central heating.
-When the temperature drops, D.C. offers plenty of reasons to get out and connect with those you care about.
+Winter is for cozying up with friends and family.
+When the temperature drops, there’s still plenty to do with those you care about.

 Go Ice Skating in the Sculpture Garden

 Ice skating is a polarizing winter activity that people either stay far away from or seek out with fervor.
-Even for the former, skating in the National Gallery’s Sculpture Garden is something every Washingtonian should try at least once – if not for the activity itself, then to experience the Sculpture Garden in a unique way.
+But skating at the National Gallery’s Sculpture Garden is something everyone should try.

 Nearby, the Pavilion Cafe serves sandwiches, salads, and hot drinks to warm you up after being out on the ice.
 During the day, you can warm up by heading into one of the nearby Smithsonian museums or National Gallery.

-A two-hour skating pass is $8.50 for adults and $7.50 for seniors, children, and students with a valid ID, skate rentals are an additional $3.
+A two-hour skating pass is $8.50 for adults and $7.50 for seniors, children, and students.
+Skate rentals are an additional $3.

 Visit: Constitution Ave NW & 7th Street, Washington, D.C.
 20408 | (202) 426-6841 | Website